ENME480/enme480.github.io/docs/labs/week-08.md

 ### Step 3: Build the workspace

-Once in the doicker dcontainer:
+Once in the docker dcontainer:

 #### Preliminary instllations